 The GUI for conversational AI should give you the tools for deeper control over extract variables, and give you the ability to determine the flow of a conversation based on user input - which you can then customize to provide additional services.

-Here, the digital travel agent is able to offer the customer the option to purchase additional baggage allowance by matching their input against information it holds about their ticket.
+Here, the virtual travel agent is able to offer the customer the option to purchase additional baggage allowance by matching their input against information it holds about their ticket.
 Add-on sales and a feeling of proactive service for the customer provided in one swoop.

 6. Tackling false positives